ElizabethBrooks/DaphniaGenomics_MultiGenome/README.md

 # Daphnia Genome Annotations

-## Annotation Status

-The [EGAPx\_daphnia\_annotation\_log](https://docs.google.com/spreadsheets/d/10nzxceWsXgf_4hcc5mAFBi7NVG6NLLwm38dv_k6yeUM/edit?usp=sharing) spreadsheet shows the annotation information and status for each Daphnia species in our analysis.

-The annotations for Daphnia pulex, pulicaria, and magna have been completed using EGAPx and added to the [Daphnia\_Genome\_Annotations](https://notredame.app.box.com/folder/282385967278) Box folder.

 ## Code

 Click [here](https://github.com/ElizabethBrooks/DaphniaGenomics_MultiGenome) for the code repository with scripts to analyze multiple daphnia species genomes.